About Counseling

 New Degree

-On May 20, 2021, the Texas A&M System Board of Regents approved a new Bachelor of Science in Human Services degree within the Department of Counseling, Health, and Kinesiology.
-This degree is one of the fastest growing in the U.S. It provides employment opportunities in a variety of areas.
+On may 20, 2021, the Texas A&M System Board of Regents approves a new Bachelor of Science in Human Services Degree within the Department of Counseling, Health, and Kinesiology.
+This degree is one of the fastest growing in the U.S. It provides employment opportunities in a variety of area.
 Please stay tuned for exciting updates.

 Who Should Apply?